MihaiAnghel07/ATM-Banking/README.txt

 Hello!

-This is a mini project made during high school and which I discovered now.
+This is a project made during high school and which I discovered now.
 It is a simulator of a bank ATM.
 I made some adjustments and I think it turned out pretty well.
 The program works in English but you can add as many languages without too many changes.